LukePappa/Ourism/synthesis.md

 Reality may be abstracted as qualia, qualia as physics, and physics as mathematics.
+Everything present at the inception of the universe finds itself within a world-branch wherein it comes to be aware of reality, thereby reaching self-realization.